SAP/sap-btp-service-operator/README.md

 2. Obtain the access credentials for the SAP BTP service operator:

    a.
-Using the SAP BTP cockpit or CLI, create an instance of the SAP Cloud Service Management service (technical name: `service-manager`) with the plan:
+Using the SAP BTP cockpit or SMCTL CLI, create an instance of the SAP Cloud Service Management service (technical name: `service-manager`) with the plan:
     `service-operator-access`

       For more information about creating service instances, see:

       * [Creating Service Instances Using the SAP BTP Cockpit](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/bf71f6a7b7754dbd9dfc2569791ccc96.html)

       * [Creating Service Instances using SMCTL](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/b327b66b711746b085ec5d2ea16e608e.html)

    b.
 Create a binding to the created service instance.

       For more information about creating service bindings, see:

       * [Creating Service Bindings Using the SAP BTP Cockpit](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/55b31ea23c474f6ba2f64ee4848ab1b3.html)

       * [Creating Service Bindings Using SMCTL](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/f53ff2634e0a46d6bfc72ec075418dcd.html).